Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-9/day-3/lecture-materials/authentication-with-oauth.md

 - For Project 2, you'll want to use a hosted database as well; don't worry about not knowing how to set this up yet, we have a dedicated lesson on it. 😎

 - FYI, we get our hosted database from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), which is our goto for cloud-based MongoDB databases.

 <br>
 <br>
 <br>

+ -->

-#### Review the Starter Code:  <small>The View</small>
+#### Review the Starter Code:  <small>The Views</small>

-- Reviewing **students/index.ejs** shows that several [Materialize CSS](https://materializecss.com/about.html) classes are being used for layout and styling.
+- Several [Materialize CSS](https://materializecss.com/about.html) classes are being used for layout and styling.

 - EJS is being used to render a "card" for each student.